MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 For information about configuring firewall ports, go to [Office 365 URLs and IP ranges](office-365-urls-ip-address-ranges.md).

-## Verify your network is ready
+## Make sure your network is ready

 If you're considering a QoS implementation, you should already have determined your bandwidth requirements and other [network requirements](prepare-network.md).

 Traffic congestion across a network will greatly impact media quality.
 A lack of bandwidth leads to performance degradation and a poor user experience.
-As Teams adoption and usage grows, use reporting, [per-user call analytics](use-call-analytics-to-troubleshoot-poor-call-quality.md), and [Call Quality Dashboard (CQD)](quality-of-experience-review-guide.md) to identify problems and then make adjustments using QoS and selective bandwidth additions.
+As Teams adoption and usage grows, use reporting, [per-user call analytics](use-call-analytics-to-troubleshoot-poor-call-quality.md), and [Call Quality Dashboard (CQD)](turning-on-and-using-call-quality-dashboard.md) to identify problems and then make adjustments using QoS and selective bandwidth additions.

 ### VPN considerations